-Why Choose Australia?
+Why Teach in Australia?

 People from across the world have been making their way to Australia for hundreds of years – some sent by the courts, others by curiosity.
-What once was a colony for convicts has grown into one of the most sought-after countries for those wanting a fresh start, better weather, and a slightly more enthusiastic approach to barbecues.
+What once was a colony for convicts has grown into one of the most sought-after countries for those wanting a fresh start, better weather, and a more enthusiastic approach to barbecues.

 Are you down for Down Under?